-- Coffees grow in small-holder farmers' backyards (known as 'garden coffee') in the Guji region - Cherries are harvested from October January and taken to the washing station where small-holder lots are combined - Coffee is de-pulped and floaters are separated before going into large tanks for fermentation - De-pulped beans are covered in water and wet-fermented for 12-24 hours to remove mucilage - After fermentation coffee beans are rinsed thoroughly in channels to remove the last bits of mucilage and further separate any floaters - Coffee beans are then moved African beds in the sun to dry for 10-15 days until moisture level reaches 10-12% - On very hot days when coffee beans are on raised beds, they may be covered in plastic to control the rate of drying - Dried beans are then stored in parchment for protection until milling and export preparation - Our local partners do further quality control and sorting during milling.
-As a minimum they do a triple-pass through a colour sorter and a triple-pass through hand-sorting tables to improve overall quality blood orange, sweet
+- Coffees are grown and harvested in small-holder farmers' backyards (known as 'garden coffee') in the Guji region - Cherries are taken to the washing station where small-holder lots are combined and hand sorted to remove under- and over-ripe cherries and select cherries between 18-22°Brix - Cherries are dried on raised beds in full sun for 18-30 days to allow the beans to absorb the sweetness and fruitiness from the cherry pulp and skin - During drying cherries are regularly turned to ensure even drying and maintain clarity.
+On very hot days cherries are covered in plastic to control drying rate - o Moisture content is reduced to 10-12% - Dried beans are then stored in the dried cherry pod for protection and to maximise sugar and fruit flavour absorption until milling and export preparation - Our local partners do further quality control and sorting during milling.
+As a minimum they do a triple-pass through a colour sorter and a triple-pass through hand-sorting tables to improve overall quality

-Guji Harsu G1
+Guji G1

-Tasting notes: berry, honey, raspberry, mango, pineapple, apricot, mandarin, lemon,
+Tasting notes: lemon sherbet, stewed apple, lime, white stone fruit, clean, balanced, floral, juicy, sweet

-- Coffees grow in small-holder farmers' backyards (known as 'garden coffee') in the Guji region - Cherries are harvested from October January and taken to the washing station where small-holder lots are combined - Coffee is hand sorted to remove under- and over-ripe cherries and select cherries between 18-22° Brix - o Cherries are dried on raised beds in full sun to allow the beans to absorb the sweetness and fruitiness from the cherry pulp and skin - During drying cherries are regularly turned to ensure even drying and maintain clarity.
-On very hot days cherries are covered in plastic to control drying rate - Cherries remain on raised beds and are frequently turned for 18-30 days until moisture reaches 10-12% - o Dried beans are then stored in the dried cherry pod for protection and to maximise sugar and fruit flavour absorption until milling and export preparation - Our local partners do further quality control and sorting during milling.
+- Coffees are grown and harvested in small-holder farmers' backyards (known as 'garden coffee') in the Guji region - Cherries are taken to the washing station where small-holder lots are combined and hand sorted to remove under- and over-ripe cherries and select cherries between 18-22°Brix - Cherries are dried on raised beds in full sun for 18-30 days to allow the beans to absorb the sweetness and fruitiness from the cherry pulp and skin - During drying cherries are regularly turned to ensure even drying and maintain clarity.
+On very hot days cherries are covered in plastic to control drying rate - o Moisture content is reduced to 10-12% - Dried beans are then stored in the dried cherry pod for protection and to maximise sugar and fruit flavour absorption until milling and export preparation - Our local partners do further quality control and sorting during milling.
 As a minimum they do a triple-pass through a colour sorter and a triple-pass through hand-sorting tables to improve overall quality